Georgiy L. Stenchikov: Regional climate modeling

-Study the effects of dust on the middle east climate.
+Effects of dust on the Middle East climate.

 In desert regions like the Middle East, dust profoundly impacts the environment, climate, air quality, and human health.
 In addition, dust affects the efficiency of solar energy devices by reducing the downward solar flux and settling on their optically active surfaces.
 Stenchikov demonstrated that the desert climate is extremely sensitive to radiative forcing, the change in Earth's energy balance associated with greenhouse gas emissions, desertification, urbanization, and shrinking vegetation cover.
 This effect is influenced by an abundance of particulates, including sand, dust, and anthropogenic pollutants, suspended in the air, collectively named aerosols.
 The Middle East and North Africa (MENA) contribute to over half of global dust emissions, and dust significantly influences the regional radiative balance and atmospheric circulation.
 The prolonged drought and social conflicts led to the growth of dust aerosol optical depth, which characterizes the radiative effect of aerosols.
 Over the past three decades, observations and computer simulations have shown that the Arabian Peninsula's average temperature has been increasing by about 0.5 °C per decade, exceeding almost twice the trend observed in the northern hemisphere.
 The analysis shows that atmospheric heating in the middle troposphere caused by Saharan dust alters Hadley and Walker circulation, moving the rain belt north in the summer and increasing precipitation in the Sahel.
 He highlighted that the radiative surface cooling of the Southern Red Sea due to accumulated dust layers reaches 40 W/m2, affecting the circulation and energy balance of the sea - an effect that had not been previously recognized.
 In recent research, he stated that the natural and anthropogenic aerosol mix could severely affect air quality.
 The interaction between dust and anthropogenic aerosols alters the aerosol's optical properties, radiative forcing, and their interaction with clouds.
 The direct radiative forcing from aerosols diminishes the pace of regional warming, but its future projections are largely unknown.